Policy Letters - Version 10.1 - May 28, 2020

-- This policy is designed to ensure that the Association balances the right of privacy of individuals with respect to their personal information and the need of the organization to disclose personal information in the course of carrying out business.
+This policy is designed to ensure that the Association balances the right to privacy of individuals, with respect to their personal information, and addresses the need of the Organization to disclose personal information in the course of carrying out business.

-- As the Association is an international organization representing a multitude of country’s and states within the United States, this policy will not be governed by any one specific state or country’s legal interpretation.
-For the purposes of clarity, the Association will define personal information, as set forth by the US Federal Trade Commission (FTC), to be data that can be linked to specific individuals, and includes but is not limited to such information as name, postal address, phone number, e-mail address, social security number, and driver’s license number.
+As the Association is an international organization, this policy will not be governed by any one specific state or country's legal interpretation.
+For the purposes of clarity, the Association will define personal information, as set forth by the US Federal Trade Commission (FTC), as data that can be linked to specific individuals, and includes, but is not limited to, such information as name, postal address, phone number, e-mail address, social security number, and driver's license number.

-- Inquiries regarding an individual’s membership status may include the following information for release: Membership status (e.g. Regular, Distinguish, etc.) and effective date of membership status; date membership application was received; committee participation (both current and past); current employment contact (as provided in the most current membership roster).
-Other personal information from an individual’s application, such as, but not limited to, date of birth, home address, location and length of training, references and recommenders, was collected for the purpose of Board of Admissions (BoA) review; therefore, per the Association Bylaws Article VII, Section 5, ALL deliberations of the BoA, regardless of format (e.g. written or verbal), regarding this information is considered confidential and will not be subject to release.
+Inquiries regarding an individual's membership status may include the following information for release: Membership status (e.g. Regular, Distinguished, etc.) and effective date of membership status, date membership application was received, committee participation (both current and past), certification status and/or dates of certification, and current employment contact (as provided in the most current membership roster).
+All other written or verbal personal information provided to the Board of Admissions (BoA) in an individual's application, such as, but not limited to, date of birth, home address, location and length of training, references and recommendations, is considered confidential and will not be released per the Association Bylaws Article VII, Section 5.

-- Personal information collected through Association sponsored training seminars, may be released by the Association, on a limited use basis, to appropriate professional vendors / individuals under the guidelines as outlined in Policy Letter # 24.
+Personal information collected through Association sponsored training seminars may be released by the Association, on a limited use basis, to appropriate professional individuals under the guidelines outlined in Policy Letter # 24.

-- Personal information maintained through the Association’s membership directory, has implied permission to be released, for purposes of direct contact, through member or professional inquiry.
+Personal information maintained in the Association's membership directory has implied permission to be released for purposes of direct contact, by members or professional inquiries.

-- To the maximum extent possible, records will be maintained by the Association Secretary, in the individual member’s electronic file, regarding inquiries of Association members.
-Upon written request, a member can be informed of any personal information requests and disclosures.
+To the maximum extent possible, records will be maintained by the Association Secretary in the individual member's electronic file, regarding inquiries of Association members.
+Upon written request by a member, requests made for their personal information may be provided.

-- It shall be the responsibility of the Membership Secretary to send each AFTE applicant a letter or email identifying the point of contact while that individual's application is being processed.
-All categories of membership actions (upgrades to Regular, Provisional and Technical Advisors) will be treated the same.
+It shall be the responsibility of the Membership Secretary to send each AFTE applicant a letter or email identifying the point of contact while that individual's application is being processed.
+All categories of membership actions (upgrades to Regular, Provisional, Technical Advisors, and Associate) will be treated the same.
 At a minimum, the letter should contain an explanation of the application process and how long the applicant might expect before official notification is received.
 The Membership Secretary shall provide the Association Secretary with a copy of this letter and all correspondence in order to complete that individual's file.
 If the applicant is rejected, a copy of the President's letter notifying the individual that they have been rejected will also be forwarded to the applicant's file.